fosslight/fosslight-guide-en/started/2_try/4_project.md

 #### 3-2.
 Notice Tab
 ![prj](../images/4_project_notice.png)
 OSS Notice is automatically generated based on Identification > BOM tab.
 At this time, you can modify the format or contents of the issued OSS Notice.

+#### 3-3.
+How to request a review
+- Click the "Request Review" button on the top right of the Packaging tab to request a review.

+#### 3-4.
+(Admin only) How to review
+- Click the "Review Start" button on the top right of the Packaging tab.
+- If you click "Confirm" on the upper right, Packaging is confirmed and OSC Process is completed.
+- You can download the OSS Notice issued from the Project List for the project whose packaging has been confirmed.
+     - If the creator needs reconfirmation, click "Reject" to change the Status to Progress.

 ## ⭐ Tips for Project
 ### Check OSS Name button (SRC, BIN Tab)